Mylittleswift/awesome-ios/README.md

 ## Dependency / Package Manager
 * [CocoaPods](https://cocoapods.org/) - CocoaPods is the dependency manager for Objective-C projects.
 It has thousands of libraries and can help you scale your projects elegantly.
-* [Xcode Maven](http://sap-production.github.io/xcode-maven-plugin/site/) - The Xcode Maven Plugin can be used in order to run Xcode builds embedded in a Maven lifecycle.
 * [Carthage](https://github.com/Carthage/Carthage) - A simple, decentralized dependency manager for Cocoa.
-* [SWM (Swift Modules)](https://github.com/jankuca/swm) - A package/dependency manager for Swift projects similar to npm (node.js package manager) or bower (browser package manager from Twitter).
-Does not require the use of Xcode.
-* [CocoaSeeds](https://github.com/devxoul/CocoaSeeds) - Git Submodule Alternative for Cocoa.
-* [swift-package-manager](https://github.com/apple/swift-package-manager) - The Package Manager for the Swift Programming Language
-* [punic](https://github.com/schwa/punic) - Clean room reimplementation of Carthage tool
-* [Rome](https://github.com/blender/Rome) - A cache tool for Carthage built frameworks
-* [Athena](https://github.com/yunarta/works-athena-gradle-plugin) - Gradle Plugin to enhance Carthage by uploading the archived frameworks into Maven repository, currently support only Bintray, Artifactory and Mavel local.
-* [Accio](https://github.com/JamitLabs/Accio) - A SwiftPM based dependency manager for iOS & Co. with improvements over Carthage.

 ## Tools